tonymandia99/-AI-Assisted-Business-Data-Scraper/README.md

 This project is for educational purposes only.
 Respect robots.txt and website terms of use.
 Always rate-limit requests and avoid scraping sensitive or private data.

 📄 License
-MIT License © 2025 Your Name
+MIT License © 2025 tonymandia99

 🤝 Credits
 Built with AI assistance from ChatGPT and deployed on infrastructure by Contabo.